Dove Bradshaw: Indeterminacy

 Inspiration from the work of composer John Cage, Bradshaw’s work explores the interaction between natural forces and artistic materials, often incorporating elements of chance.
 Her 1969 installation Plein Air involved bicycle wheels and floor-mounted targets in a setting that included mourning doves.

 Her practice utilizes materials that are sensitive to environmental factors, such as weather and atmospheric changes.
 These include salt, stone, acetone, mercury, and sulfur, which undergo gradual transformations through natural processes like erosion and chemical reactions.

 In 1976, Bradshaw placed a wall label beside a fire hose at the Metropolitan Museum of Art as part of a work titled Performance.
 The museum later issued an official postcard related to the piece, and the label was added to the museum’s permanent collection in 2007.

 Bradshaw has been associated with the Process and Art/Science Movements, creating works such as Contingency Paintings that respond to atmospheric conditions and sculptures that document material transformations over time.

 Three retrospectives and public collections

 An early survey, Works 1969–1984 was shown at Syracuse University, Utica, New York in 1984.
 Bradshaw has had three mid-career exhibitions: Dove Bradshaw 1988–1998 at the Museum of Contemporary Art, Los Angeles; Dove Bradshaw, Form formlessness, 1969–2003 at City University of New York; and Time Matters 1969–2008 at the Pierre Menard Gallery, Cambridge, Massachusetts.
 She is represented in the permanent collections of numerous museums in America and Europe, including one in Russia.
 She also regularly exhibits internationally.

-Commissions

-In June 2006, Bradshaw was commissioned by Baronessa Lucrezia Durini to execute Radio Rocks as a permanent installation in Bologna.
-Galena and pyrite tuners continuously draw local, shortwave and outer space signals echoing the Big Bang.
-In May 2008, Larry Becker Contemporary Art in Philadelphia hosted the first gallery installation, which added a live reception from radio telescopes of storms and other radio emissions from the planets.

-In the fall of 2006, sponsored by Shu Uemura of Shu Uemura Cosmetics, she traveled to Asia for the first time exhibiting in Tokyo's Gallery 360°.

-For the 6th Gwangju Biennale in South Korea she presented Six Continents, with salt taken from each of the continents.